tmcgilchrist/okra/README.md

 ### Team activity report

 The expected team report format is similar, but here every section is parsed and multiple engineers may have worked on each KR.
-Any section called `OKR Updates` is ignored by default and may be used to propose KR changes.

 ```
 # Project

-## OKR updates

-[ignored]

 ## Objective